Chia-Network/chips/README.md

 ## Meetings
 **Purpose:**

-The CHIPS Community meetings provide a forum for the community to gather and discuss CHIPS proposals and support each other in building a secure, sustainable, and compliant blockchain technology.
+The CHIPS community meetings provide a forum for the community to gather and discuss CHIPS proposals and support each other in building a secure, sustainable, and compliant blockchain technology.

 **Agenda:**